 The centurion looked at the women gathered beneath the cross and then shrugged.
 “Why not?”
 He leaned over to pick up a wine skin and lifted it to his nose to sniff.
 He shivered.
 “I think this wine has turned to vinegar, but if he’s really thirsty, he won’t mind.”
 He handed the wine skin to Nicodemus.
 “There’s a sponge in the basket.
 Pour the wine over it and put it on a long stick.
 You can hold it up to your King of the Jews.”

-Prophecy Fulfilled: “Later, knowing that all was now completed, and so that the Scripture would be fulfilled, Jesus said, ‘I am thirsty.’
+Prophecy Fulfilled: “Later, knowing that everything had now been finished, and so that Scripture would be fulfilled, Jesus said, ‘I am thirsty.’
 A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus’ lips.”
-(John 19:28-29)
+(John 19:28–29)

 Jesus would commit His spirit to God and His last words.